OpenVPN ALS (Adito) Stops

 STATUS | wrapper | 2014/08/18 21:36:37 | <-

-#5 Updated by rdagijones almost 7 years ago
+#5 Updated by rdagijones about 7 years ago

 At least I solved the above problem.
 I uninstalled the app again,did a major update throught Software Update in Fedora and then reinstalled the app.
 Now it is working, though I am unsure this solves the original bug.
 We shall see.
 As for the update, I checked /var/log/yum.log to see if any updates were for Java and/or Ant but did not see anything of significance.
 I could list the updates here if you think it is worth persuing.